 - Serve as the dissemination point for all VCTC/SBCAG media releases. - Review and coordinate all transit related information releases, including dissemination of emergency information to VCTC/SBCAG staff and customers. - Maintain a relationship with media representatives and hold press conferences as required. - If multiple agencies and/or jurisdictions are affected and response operations are expected over 24 hours, a Joint Information Center (JIC) may be activated.
 The JIC is a component of the County/OA EOC and is designed to validate and disseminate approved public information through collaboration with the PIOs of impacted agencies.
 The JIC could also expand to include county, state and federal agencies.
 If a County JIC is established, the PIO shall coordinate with the County and send a representative to the JIC, if needed. - Arrange for input/responses from other agencies and the public.
-If notified of errors or need to clarify disseminate the revised information and/or convey to appropriate positions.
+If notified of errors or need to clarify, disseminate the revised information and/or convey to appropriate positions.

-- Clarify any issues regarding your authority and assignment. - Determine need for additional PIO personnel and request approval from the TOC Director.
+see Common EOC responsibilities in addition to this checklist.
+ASS SIGNMENTS/STAFFING Clarify any issues regarding your authority and assignment.
+Determine need for additional PIO personnel and request approval from the TOC Director.
 Forward the request to Logistics Section.
 (Note: In a large-scale event, providing public information may exceed the capabilities of a single individual.
-The public information function may grow to a team effort.) - Provide sufficient staffing and telephones to handle incoming media and public calls as needed. - Consider establishing and staffing a hotline to answer inquiries from the public as needed. - Establish staff to monitor a rumor control function to identify false or erroneous information.
+The public information function may grow to a team effort.)
+Provide sufficient staffing and telephones to handle incoming media and public calls as needed.
+Consider establishing and staffing a hotline to answer inquiries from the public as needed.
+Establish staff to monitor a rumor control function to identify false or erroneous information.
 Develop procedure to be used to correct such information.

-- □ Notify VCTC/SBCAG TOC sections that the PIO function has been established in the TOC. - Notify local media of VCTC/SBCAG PIO contact numbers. - □ If the County/OA EOC has been activated, notify the County/OA EOC PIO that the VCTC/SBCAG TOC PIO function has been established and provide VCTC/SBCAG TOC PIO contact numbers.

-Attend all Management meetings and briefings.
+NO TIFICATIONS Notify VCTC/SBCAG TOC sections that the PIO function has been established in the TOC.
+Notify local media of VCTC/SBCAG PIO contact numbers.
+If the County/OA EOC has been activated, notify the County/OA EOC PIO that the VCTC/SBCAG TOC PIO function has been established and provide VCTC/SBCAG TOC PIO contact numbers.
+ME ETINGS/BRIEFINGS Attend all Management meetings and briefings.